ngloe/olpsR/README.md

 Installation
 ------------

-To install the OLPS package run
+To install the OLPS package run:

 ``` r
 if (!require("devtools")) install.packages("devtools")